rxcle/rxindi-support/help.md

 - `Process`
     - Here you can (optionally) select a data source file (XML, JSON, CSV, XLSX)
     - The `Process Document` starts the actual processing.
-        - In order to process a document it must have been _saved_ and _unmodified_
+        - In order to process a document, it must have been _saved_ and _unmodified_
     - In case `Compatibility Mode` is enabled, this is shown here with a text label
       - Toggle this on/off via the Rxindi panel menu under `Options` `>` `Compatibility`
 - `Result`